 THEREFORE: The £100,000 costs more to the Islamic bank so they need to charge more.

-Hopefully this will change soon as the BoE is working on a sharia-compliant liquidity facility which will allow Islamic banks to borrow directly from them in a sharia-compliant way.
+Hopefully, this will change soon as the BoE is working on a sharia-compliant liquidity facility that will allow Islamic banks to borrow directly from them in a sharia-compliant way.

 Size of potential customers

 Muslims in the UK constitute about 5% of the population.
 Only a subset of them cares enough to use Islamic mortgages.
 Therefore, the target audience is (relatively speaking) tiny.
 Its prices won’t benefit from the economies of scale that larger lenders benefit from and reflect in their pricing.